- Positioning Playbook

 Over the years I’ve consistently generated press coverage for my companies when I've needed to.

-Including a newsletter!
-Which has been featured in Inc. Magazine.
+Including the precursor to this newsletter!
+Which was been featured in Inc. Magazine.

 Since I’ve launched both B2B and B2C products, the specific approach and reasons why are different in each case.

 But, the underlying common ground is the same.
 To raise awareness and credibility of a product or service amongst a target customer base.
-Backlink-building for SEO is a key example.
+More importantly, to build an idea in the minds of prospects.

 In the earliest stages of these ventures I’ve overseen the process personally, without using a PR firm, because I’ve bootstrapped them.